 Due to safety concerns of the age of the structures and for consideration of everyone’s safety, access to inside of the buildings on the industrial site is not permitted.

-For refreshment and relaxation, the Bunkhouse Cafe, reasonable Gift Shop and grounds offer visitors an opportunity to savor the scenic beauty of this unique Saskatchewan locale.
+For refreshment and relaxation, the Bunkhouse Cafe, and grounds offer visitors an opportunity to savour the scenic beauty of this unique Saskatchewan locale.